nelsonaloysio/networkx-temporal/docs/source/index.rst

    The package's `GitHub repository <https://github.com/nelsonaloysio/networkx-temporal>`__ for the latest updates and issues.
 Contributions are welcome!

-If you have any questions or feedback to share, feel free to `open a ticket <https://github.com/nelsonaloysio/networkx-temporal/issues>`__ or
+If you have questions or feedback to share, feel free to `open a ticket <https://github.com/nelsonaloysio/networkx-temporal/issues>`__ or
 `contact us via e-mail <mailto:nelson.reis@phd.unipi.it>`__. |:mailbox_with_mail:|